siggame/Cadre/howToPlay.md

 First and foremost you'll need to clone Cadre and it's submodoules. the easiest way is with the recurisve flag with git:

 ```
-git clone --recursive git@github.com:JacobFischer/Cadre.git
+git clone git@github.com:siggame/Cadre.git
+cd Cadre
+./init.sh
 ```

+This clones the framework, and then checks out all the submodules to the latest version on their `master` branches.

 Now we'll get a server up and running for clients to play games on.
-The server, called [Cerveau](https://github.com/JacobFischer/Cerveau), runs on [Node.js](https://nodejs.org/en/).
+The server, called [Cerveau](https://github.com/siggame/Cerveau), runs on [Node.js](https://nodejs.org/en/).
 Make sure that is installed, then open a terminal in `Cadre/Cerveau/`.

 So from inside the Cerveau director just run: